 Brain Injuries Resulting from Slips and Falls

 Slip and fall injuries are among the leading causes of TBIs in the United States.
 According to the CDC, 40.5 percent of TBIs are the result of slip and fall injuries.
 No matter where the injury occurs, it is important to assess what caused the fall.
 This is especially true if the slip or fall occurred at the mall, a restaurant, a store, or other similar location.
 If it was caused by a slippery floor, inadequate lighting, or shoddy equipment, documentation is important in order to pursue a claim in court, to establish fault and to make sure similar accidents resulting in brain injuries don’t reoccur.

 Our legal team knows slip and fall cases.
 We have represented several clients that have suffered serious injuries because a property owner or manager failed to keep their premises safe.
 If you’ve been injured while on someone else’s property, we encourage you to contact the Khalidi Law Firm by calling 520.629.9909 or filling out our online contact form to learn more about your legal options.

 Sports-Related Brain Injuries

 An issue that has garnered a significant amount of publicity lately are TBIs resulting from sports.
 Some sports, including boxing and mixed martial arts, include direct head shots, American football, with its frequent head-to-head contact; and soccer, with its headers of balls going at excessive speeds; and even lower impact sports such as basketball or baseball may cause TBI.

 The research and publicity has caused some much-needed changes in rules, especially in football, to protect players from head and neck injuries as much as possible.
 Still, the danger exists.
-The legal question has become one of fault: Was the injury the result of equipment, a team, an individual or even the league itself for not implementing more regulations?
+The legal question our brain injury lawyers identify has become one of fault: Was the injury the result of equipment, a team, an individual or even the league itself for not implementing more regulations?

 Symptoms of Mild TBI